 Established in 1985, the Guild is a vital part of tourism in Washington, DC.

-The Guild consists of over 500 tour guides, tour operators (called "Affiliates"), and organizations that provide services for tours (called "Friends").
+Guild membership exceeds 550.
+The Guild consists of over 450 tour guides, along with over 100 tour operators (called "Affiliates") and organizations that provide services for tours (called "Friends").

 Guild representatives continue to be invited to serve on visitor services advisory panels of the National Park Service, the Bureau of Engraving and Printing, the National Capital Planning Commission, and the U.S. Capitol.